-Some Additional Topics That We Will Probably Will Not Cover But that You Should Know Exist (I do not attempt to provide comprehensive cites)
+Three Mainstream Topics That We Will Not Cover But that You Should Know Exist (I do not attempt to provide comprehensive cites)

-Non-GAAP Earnings Measures
+18) Non-GAAP Earnings Measures

 Bradshaw, M. T., and R. G. Sloan.
 2002.
 "GAAP versus the Street: An Empirical Assessment of Two Alternative Definitions of Earnings."
-Journal of Accounting Research 40 (1): 41-66.
+Journal of Accounting Research 40 (1): 41-66.♣

 Doyle, J.T., R.J.
 Lundholm, and M.T.
-Soliman, "The Predictive Value of Expenses Excluded from 'Pro Forma' Earnings," RAST, 2003.
+Soliman, "The Predictive Value of Expenses Excluded from 'Pro Forma' Earnings," Review of Accounting Studies, 2003.